SuperblocksHQ/superblocks-lab-wiki/Home.md

 Please refer to the sidebar (on the right) for details on Project Management, Contributing to Code, and Documentation.

-If you are looking for more information on using Superblocks Studio, please visit our [Help Center](https://help.superblocks.com) portal, join our [Telegram](https://t.me/GetSuperblocks) or follow us on [Twitter](https://twitter.com/getsuperblocks])!
+If you are looking for more information on using Superblocks Lab, please visit our [Help Center](https://help.superblocks.com) portal, join our [Telegram](https://t.me/GetSuperblocks) or follow us on [Twitter](https://twitter.com/getsuperblocks])!